Get started now.

 - You register as an apprentice with your provincial or territorial training authority.

-In addition to grants, the federal government offers loans for people pursuing designated trades.
-Canada Apprentice Loans can provide registered Red Seal apprentices with as much as $4,000 per year or period of training.
-The loans remain interest-free during your training (for up to six years), and you don't have to make any payments during that time.
-However, these loans aren't offered in Québec.
+The Canada Apprentice Loans can provide registered Red Seal apprentices with as much as $4,000 in interest-free loans per training period.
+The loans remain interest-free during your training, and you don't have to make any payments during that time.
+While these loans are not offered in Québec, alternative assistance is available.

 Among other eligibility requirements, to qualify for these apprenticeship grants or loans, you'll need to be:

-- Out of high school
+- Graduated from high school

 - A Canadian citizen, permanent resident, or protected person